CREATURE FEATURE: Northern Resident Orcas of British Columbia

 You won’t see Northern Resident orcas migrating south to warmer waters or venturing far offshore.
 In fact, they don’t even leave the nest after they mature.
 Northern Resident killer whales stay with their mothers their entire lives, rarely venturing more than a short distance away.
 Even if the mother dies, the remaining family members stick together in solidarity.
 The role of the mother is so strong for Northern Resident orcas that pods are named after their eldest female and the families are known as “matrilines,” which roughly translates to “follow your mother.”

 Northern Resident killer whales, like their southern counterparts, have unique diets compared to other orcas.
-Both regional resident orca groups forfeit eating marine mammals and other large cetaceans in favor of munching solely on fish—salmon in particular.
+Both regional resident orca groups (Northern and Southern) forfeit eating marine mammals and other large cetaceans in favor of munching solely on fish—salmon in particular.
 In fact, both Southern and Northern Resident orcas have a selective palate and prefer Chinook salmon (the best and fattiest salmon) over other species, going so far as to hunt for Chinook salmon specifically.

 Beach Rubbing Isn’t For Everyone

 You might best recognize Northern Resident orcas for their tendency to scratch an itch.
 These orcas routinely stop by the “rubbing beaches” such as the best-known one in Robson Bight Ecological Reserve in Johnstone Strait, where they swim into the shallow waters and skid their bodies against the stones found on the pebbled slopes found here.
 This “rubbing” behavior is unique to the Northern Resident orca.
 Not a rare behavior within the families, it is nevertheless incredibly rare that people have the opportunity to see it.
-Of course, with SKA camps within Robson Bight, you could be one of the lucky ones!
+Of course, with SKA camps near Robson Bight, you could be one of the lucky ones!